dani2s/Coursera_Capstone/README.md

 # Coursera_Capstone

-This repo is for develop the Data Science Capstone Project
+This repo is for developing the Data Science Capstone Project from Coursera.